 Figure I-1, “Flow chart for calculating wind load and effects on buildings,” is your starting point for every single project.
 It visually walks you through the decision-making process.

-Pro-Tip: Print out Figure I-1 from the commentary and stick it on your wall.
+In practice: Print out Figure I-1 from the commentary and stick it on your wall.
 It’s the fastest way to determine if your building falls under the Static Procedure, requires the Dynamic Procedure, or needs a Wind Tunnel test.

 The commentary immediately clarifies that the Static Procedure is the workhorse for most buildings, while the Dynamic Procedure is for taller, more slender structures where resonant effects can’t be ignored.